-If you’ve never had this experience, of releasing your Self through the process of listening, you’re probably not really listening.
+If you’ve never had this experience - of releasing your Self through the process of listening - you may not actually be listening.

 Most of the time, this is what happens to people when they are listening: As Person A is speaking, Person B opens the foyer of their brain and allows Person A’s words into a waiting room just inside the door.
 The words sit awkwardly, trying to keep still while Person B rushes about the brain looking for an appropriate reply that will accomplish one or more of the following:

 - Make them sound smart, compassionate, clever, or whatever is desired in the moment